Saturday, September 24, 2011

 2003: Jon Bon Jovi and bandmate Richie Sambora became co-owners of the Philadelphia Soul of the Arena Football League.

-2004: Nelly owned the top two spots on the album chart with Suit and Sweat.
+2004: Nelly owned the top two spots on the Album chart with Suit and Sweat.

 2005: Jimmy Page was made an honorary citizen of Rio de Janeiro, Brazil, for his work with Casa Jimmy (Jimmy's House).
 Page opened the house in 1998 which had supported 300 street children.

-2010: Eddie Fisher ("Heart" from 1955) died of complications from hip surgery.
+2010: Eddie Fisher ("Heart" from 1955) died at age 82 of complications from hip surgery in Berkeley, California.

 Born This Day: